 A month later, an intimate gathering was held in the lobby of the Four Seasons Centre for the Performing Arts to introduce the completed artwork to the Circle of Artists and special guests, with the guidance of Elder Pauline Shirt, and members of COC’s Executive Management in attendance, including General Director Perryn Leech.

-Honouring the heart of COC’s artistic output - music - the completed artwork includes an immersive soundscape featuring piano excerpts from Fire, a COC commission by Ian Cusson with text by poet Joy Harjo.
-Sheet music of this new duet - premiering in the 2021/2022 season as the exciting centrepiece of the digital recital Voices of Mountains - is a key visual component of the installation, and serves as reminder of the interconnectedness of the land acknowledgement and the company’s artistic season.
-The installation soundscape, which also includes voices from the land - water, birdsong and crackling fire - was developed by Rebecca and Julie in collaboration with Canadian sound designer and electronic music composer Troy Slocum.
+Honouring the heart of COC’s artistic output—music—the completed artwork includes an immersive soundscape featuring piano excerpts from Fire, a COC commission by Ian Cusson with text by poet Joy Harjo.
+Sheet music of this new duet—which premiered in the 2021/2022 season as the exciting centrepiece of the digital recital Voices of Mountains—is a key visual component of the installation, and serves as reminder of the interconnectedness of the land acknowledgement and the company’s artistic programming.
+The installation soundscape, which also includes voices from the land—water, birdsong, and crackling fire—was developed by Rebecca and Julie in collaboration with Canadian sound designer and electronic music composer Troy Slocum.

 Maarsi and thank you to everyone who has contributed and borne witness to where the water meets the land.